modelica/ModelicaSpecification/RationaleMCP/0034/rationale.md

 For the numeric types `Real` and `Integer`, a better analog to `unknown` would be `NaN` (not-a-number), having very different arithmetic behavior compared to the no-ops of _undefined_.
 For example, this gives the expected behavior of adding _unknown_ to any number resulting in _unknown_.

-To summarize, while option types have many interesting applications — including modeling of built-in attributes with non-trivial defaults — it would be a mistake to use `Boolean?` for the usual ternary logic according to Kleene with _unknown_ as the third truth value.
+To summarize, while option types have many interesting applications — including modeling of built-in attributes with non-trivial defaults — it would be a mistake to use `Boolean?` for the usual ternary connectives defined in accordance with Kleene.
 This also shows that `Ternary` is not going to become redundant if option types are added to Modelica in the future.